arielf/a-picture-worth/README.md

 - What is this data about?
 - Can you detect any patterns?
-- Does it make any sense
+- Does it make any sense?
 - Can you find any errors or unlikely outliers in the data?